Asking how often you should publish a blog post is like asking a social media manager how often you should post on Instagram.

 What’s a realistic blogging schedule for small teams or solo founders?

-That’s an amazing question, and I counter with my own: Are you, or your team, skilled writers?
+That’s a great question, and the answer often depends on one thing first: Are you, or your team, skilled writers?

 After writing blogs for numerous years, I can consistently write 1500 words within an hour, depending on the topic.
 This makes a more aggressive approach, such as every other day, more achievable for me.